philmph/philmph.github.io/content/posts/2/opentofu-3-yaml.md

 - [OpenTofu](https://opentofu.org/docs/intro/install/) installed
 - A [Cloudflare](https://www.cloudflare.com/) account with an existing DNS zone

-## Introduction
+## 📥 Why YAML in OpenTofu?

 We'll see how to use `.yaml` files instead of `locals` or `variable` definitions with `.tfvars` files to allow YAML-based, Git-tracked configuration.
-I've found this useful when working with modules that deploy lots of similar `resource` definitions with different parameters (e.g., DNS records).
+I've found this useful when working with modules that deploy lots of similar `resource` definitions with different values for their parameters (e.g., DNS records).

 The sample shows how to create [Cloudflare](https://www.cloudflare.com/) based DNS records.